 At an Instagrammers meeting in February, three women sowed the seed of my writing my memoirs.
 I have wanted to for decades, but never thought it possible.
 In those moments after the meetup, a path opened and beckoned me onto it.

 I joined the San Miguel Tues / Wed Writer’s Group a few weeks later and began my journey.
-Then I found out about an online Lit Camp group and just a couple weeks ago joined my last group.
+Then I found out about an online Lit Camp group and an ADHD writer’s group.
+Lastly, a great group to join is The Creative Academy for Writers which has several one-hour writing accountability sprints a day along with workshops and genre groups.

 The groups meet for two to three hours.
 We go around the ZOOM screen and everyone says their intentions for the session, then we write, coming back at the end to share our progress.